What is mpox, previously called monkeypox?

 You can spread mpox while you have symptoms.
 So from when your symptoms start until your rash and scabs heal.

-See your health care provider right away if you have a new rash or any mpox symptoms, even if you don't know anyone with mpox.
+See your health care professional right away if you have a new rash or any mpox symptoms, even if you don't know anyone with mpox.

 How does the mpox virus spread?